 - As Fun is relatively far from the origin we know that Fun is a relatively good discriminator between the brands.

 - As Yahoo was very far from the origin, and associated with Fun, we can conclude that Yahoo and Fun were closely associated in 2012 (remember, correspondence analysis focuses on relativities; in 2012 Yahoo's Fun score was half of Google's).

 - From 2012 to 2017, Yahoo moved much closer to the origin, which tells us that Yahoo's relative strengths in terms of Fun, Easy-to-Use, and Innovative, have likely declined (and, in reality, they have declined sharply; Google is now more than four times as fun).

 It is really, really, important to always check key conclusions from correspondence analysis by inspecting the raw data.

-Hopefully you like the look of the plots in this post!
+Hopefully, you like the look of the plots in this article!
 They can all be created in R using the Displayr/flipDimensionReduction package, or in Displayr and Q via the menus.
-More detail about the various plots shown in this post, and R code, can be found in the other correspondence analysis posts on this blog.
+More detail about the various plots shown in this article, and R code, can be found in the other posts in the Help Center.